telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard.md

 The reason for the described exception is the displacement of the embedded skins from Telerik.Web.UI to Telerik.Web.UI.Skins, introduced with the Q3 2011 release.

 >note
 * The Telerik UI for ASP.NET AJAX distribution selection screen lists all the versions that can be detected automatically.
-These are versions, installed by using the Windows Installer MSI package (marked with __[Install Folder]__ ), versions, downloaded earlier by the Upgrade Wizard (marked with __[Download]__ ) and versions, available in the GAC (marked with __[GAC]__ ).
+These are versions, installed by using the Windows Installer MSI package (marked with **[Install Folder]** ), versions, downloaded earlier by the Upgrade Wizard (marked with **[Download]** ) and versions, available in the GAC (marked with **[GAC]** ).
 Hotfixes, downloaded manually cannot be detected.
-You could use the __Browse__ button to navigate to the __Telerik.Web.UI__ assembly of a manually downloaded version.
+You could use the **Browse** button to navigate to the **Telerik.Web.UI** assembly of a manually downloaded version.
 * The Telerik UI for ASP.NET AJAX version signature is defined by the year, number of Q, month, day and .NET Framework version of the release.
 For example version 2012.1.215 means Q1 2012, which is released on February 15, 2012.
-In additon to this signature, you will find an indication whether the release is a trial ( __Trial__ ) or purchased ( __Dev__ ) version.
+In addition to this signature, you will find an indication whether the release is a trial ( **Trial** ) or purchased ( **Dev** ) version.
 * The distribution, downloaded by the Upgrade Wizard contains only the "hotfix" files, e.g. the barebone files, needed for a project to run correctly.
 It does not contain the documentation or the Live Examples.
 * A Visual Studio restart will be required in order to update your toolbox.
 If the automatic restart fails, a restart should be initiated manually in order to complete the toolbox upgrade.>